Codelab / 05 Introduction to Python / Lesson Document

 A quick note about Python 2 and Python 3

-The Python programming language was first conceived in the late 1980s, but became popular after the release of Python 2.0 in 2000 (not to be confused with Pythons 2) when the language switched to a more public code repository and a more open, community-driven development model.
+The Python programming language began development in the very late 1980s, but became popular after the release of Python 2.0 in 2000 (not to be confused with Pythons 2) when the language switched to a more public code repository and a more open, community-driven development model.

 Python 3 is the current major version.
 It was released in 2008 as a major reformation of the language that made it more consistent and unified redundant mechanisms.
 Python 3 is not backwards compatible with Python 2; it is, in effect, a new language.
-You should definitely use Python 3 because Python 2 finally went away (as coders say, became “deprecated”) after more than a decade of parallel adoption.
+It’s less and less common now, but if you look up old code examples, sometimes they’ll be in Python 2.
+If you know Python 3, version 2 will easily be intelligible but you’ll probably run into problems if you try to run version 2 code in a version 3 interpreter.

 Hello World

-Let’s take a look at the traditional program used as an introduction to countless programming students before you, Hello World:
+Let’s take a look at the traditional program used as an introduction for countless millions of programming students before you: Hello World:

 print("Hello World!")